openstack-archive/senlin/doc/source/user/nodes.rst

 ``index`` property that uniquely identifies itself within the owning cluster.

-When the owning cluster is specified, Senlin engine will verify if the cluster specified is referencing a profile that has the same :term:`profile type` as that of the new node.
+When the owning cluster is specified, Senlin engine will verify if the cluster specified is referencing a profile that has the same :term:`Profile Type` as that of the new node.
 If the profile types don't match, you will receive an error message from the :command:`openstack cluster` command.